simonwo/partialclass/README.md

    required arguments.

-This is particularly useful if your class performs some some kind of memory- or resource-hungry action in it's initializer that you want to save until later (e.g. `File.new` opens the file straight away).
+This is particularly useful if your class performs some some kind of memory- or resource-hungry action in its initializer that you want to save until later (e.g. `File.new` opens the file straight away).